 Trust among your employees is crucial to operating a business and nothing is more terrifying than your business being left vulnerable by someone you trust.
 This is why insider threats are so catastrophic for ones business.
 It is worrying to think about your private data being lost because of the negligent or malicious act of an employee you trust.
 Read more to learn about how dangerous insider threats are to your business as well as how to foster an environment of trust in and out of the office.

 First, it is important to reiterate what exactly an insider threat is.
 An insider threat is a breach or security incident caused by the malicious or negligent acts of a current or former employee.
-This could be a current employee clicking on a malware infested phishing email or a disgruntled, former employee exfiltrating data after they’ve been let go.
+This could be a current employee clicking on a malware infested phishing email or a disgruntled, former employee exfiltrating data after they've been let go.
 Either way the consequences of such a threat can be fatal for the vitality of your business.
-In regards to finance, the average cost of an insider threat rose to roughly $11.5 million in 2019.
+In regards to finance, the 2022 Cost of Insider Threats: Global Report reveals, insider threat incidents have risen 44% over the past two years, with costs per incident up more than a third to $15.38 million..
 This could be life or death for a small-mid sized business.
 In addition to the financial aspect of insider threats the lost personal and private data could result in the loss of reputation or even worse, legal trouble.

 For instance, in July 2020, hackers were able to steal login credentials from Twitter employees working from home.
 Through impersonation this group was able to convince employees to disclose account credentials so they could change the passwords of high profile accounts such as Joe Biden, Kanye West, and Elon Musk.
 In other instances insider threats were responsible for significant downtime and financial loss for small and large businesses alike.

 So what exactly do insider threats seek to do?